About the Vaccines

 Two mRNA and two viral vector COVID-19 vaccines have been approved by Health Canada and are used to prevent COVID-19.
 View Health Canada’s authorized vaccines for COVID-19.
 Before any vaccines are available in Ontario or Canada, they undergo large clinical trials to determine if they are safe and effective.
 Health Canada has maintained the same quality standards for review and approval of COVID-19 vaccines as were in place before the pandemic.

 COVID-19 vaccines are free for anyone living in Ontario.
 The vaccine is not mandatory for the public but is strongly recommended to keep yourself and the community safe.

 How Do the Vaccines Work?

-Both current vaccines use a method called messenger RNA (mRNA) which acts as a code that tells your cells how to make a piece of the outer lining of the virus, for a short period of time.
-This piece of the virus is enough for your immune system to learn how to recognize and be ready to fight off the virus, but it cannot hurt you.
+The mRNA vaccines use a method called messenger RNA (mRNA) which acts as a code that tells your cells how to make a piece of the outer lining of the virus, for a short period of time.
+This piece of the virus is enough for your immune system to learn how to recognize and be ready to fight off the virus, but it cannot make you sick.

-Information about COVID-19 Vaccines Available in Ontario:
+Information about COVID-19 Vaccines Available in Canada:

 First Nations, Inuit and Métis perspectives and knowledge sharing on COVID-19 vaccines by Women’s College Hospital, Maad'ookiing Mshkiki – Sharing Medicine